 Do you love the outdoors?
-Through games and projects you'll learn how to survive on your own while enjoying the wilderness.
-You'll grow in nature and ecological awareness, including fire ecology, environmental appreciation and outdoor living skills.
+Through games and projects, you'll learn how to survive on your own while learning to respect and enjoy the wilderness.
+You'll grow in nature connection, ecological awareness, environmental appreciation, while developing primitive and outdoor living skills.

-Adventure!...
-Gain historical and traditional perspective through Native American Indian Lore.
-Learn to use a map and compass in an orienteering treasure hunt.
-Practice low-impact camping and hiking skills and what to do if lost.
-Practice the basics of safe campfire building and maintenance.
-Learn outdoor cooking over a campfire and using a camp stove.
+Adventure!..
+Gain historical and traditional perspective through Nature, Native American Indian Lore, Primitive Skills, and Outdoor Living skills.
+Practice the basics of using a camp stove and safe campfire building and maintenance.
+Learn firsthand how fire and other natural processes can contribute to the healthy evolution of ecosystems.Pitch a tent like a champ.
+Learn about GPS and the use of a map and compass in an orienteering treasure hunt.
+Practice low-impact camping and hiking skills, backcountry first aid, and what to do if lost.
+Learn outdoor cooking over a campfire and/or camp stove.
 Discover the uses of edible and medicinal native plants.
-Learn knot tying and how to build a survival shelter.
+Learn knot-tying and how to build a survival shelter.
 Become proficient at tracking wildlife.

-Campouts: Optional overnight campouts are offered for the Trail Blazers.
-Look for the Trail Blazers Information Sheet that is sent home on Monday afternoon.
-Campers bring their own sleeping bag, pillow, toothbrush, change of clothes and one lunch.
+Campouts: To put your practical skills to the test, Trailblazers and Earth campers may choose to camp out overnight under the moon and stars, often close enough to a stream to hear the babbling of the water over rocks.
+Look for the Trail Blazers Information Sheet by email early each week.
+Each camper brings their own sleeping bag, pillow, toothbrush, change of clothes, and one lunch for Wednesday.
 All other equipment and food are provided.
-Return to North Boulder Park at the regularly scheduled time the following day or spend the Thursday night overnight at Camp, too!.
+Return to North Boulder Park at the regularly scheduled time the following day or spend the Thursday themed-night overnight in Camp, too!